felipe-iar/cspy-test/README.md

 # cspy-test

+## Description
-Example of a simple method for performing unit testing using C-Spy macros
+A simple example of performing unit testing using C-Spy macros.

 ## Usage
 Load the [cspy-test.mac](app/cspy-test.mac) into the debugger session.